End-of-Life Pet Services in Maryland

 Sometimes owner-requested euthanasia is the only way to stop a pet’s pain or poor quality of life.
 In this case, remember that it is a painless procedure, so your pet will not feel any distress.

 End-of-Life Options for Pets

 At Germantown Vet, we offer a number of end-of-life options for your pet from Agape Pet Services.
-They are a cremation facility that provides private cremation services that will return your pet’s remains to you.
-Agape also offers private attended cremation, allowing you to be present during the process.
+They are a pet cremation facility that provides private cremation services and will return your pet’s remains to you.
+Agape also offers private attended pet cremation, allowing you to be present during the process.